faek72/web-authoring-portfolio-Andrii-Fostenko/README.md

 ## web authoring portfolio Andrii Fostenko
-The purpose of a portfolio website is that demonstrates my practical web development skills and understanding of HTML and CSS fundamentals.
+I will create a portfolio website is that demonstrates my practical web development skills and understanding of HTML and CSS fundamentals.
 I will build a multi-page website with consistent navigation and Initial commitstyling, creating a tangible artifact that showcases my capabilities.
+#